aattola/fivem-react-typescript/README.md

 ## Development

-``yarn watch:ui`` Launches web browser with UI.
+``yarn watch:web`` Launches web browser with UI.
 You can also develop in game with this mode.

-``yarn watch:app`` Starts watching for changes in client and server.
+``yarn watch`` Starts watching for changes in client and server.
 Rebuilds on change.
 Works also in game.

 ## Building